Osedea/zf2-osd-entity/README.md

 # zf2-osd-entity

-This module provides sane default functions for Zend Framework 2 entities.
+This module provides some default functions for Zend Framework 2 entities.
 There is a single class included in this module:

   - OsdEntity/BasicEntity